Which place is cheaper, Sequoia National Park or San Diego?

 Sequoia National Park offers a handful of options for museums and historical sights.
 The visitor centers have informational exhibits and there's also The Giant Forest Museum.

-San Diego is a coastal city with good options for its restaurants.
+San Diego is a very popular place for its restaurants.
 However, Sequoia National Park is lacking in good options for its restaurant scene.

-There are plenty of up and coming restaurants around San Diego.
+The food selection at local restaurants is excellent in San Diego.
 The city has great seafood and a diversity of cuisines.
 There are many casual dining options that serve informal foods like burgers or salads, but there are also award-winning fine dining restaurants with elegant atmospheres.
 Popular local dishes include fish tacos and California burritos.

 You'll find the standard options when it comes to food in Sequoia National Park.
 There are restaurants, cafes, and markets in the park where you can pick up food.
 Some options are only open seasonally so check in advance to make sure you understand the options.